Janusz Żurakowski: Later life

 Żurakowski retired from active test flying in November 1958 but continued with the Avro Aircraft company as an engineer in the Flight Test Office.
 On 20 February 1959, the infamous "Black Friday", Żurakowski, along with the approximately 15,000 employees of the Avro and Orenda plants, learned that the Diefenbaker government had precipitously cancelled the Avro Arrow programme and its Orenda Iroquois engine.
 The five flying examples and the newly constructed RL-206 (slated for a run at world air speed and altitude records) along with all the assorted factory jigs and tools were broken up.
 Only the nose of Arrow 206 and sections of other Arrows remain.
 They are currently on display at the Canada Aviation Museum in Ottawa.

 After deciding to leave the aviation world altogether, Żurakowski and his family moved to Barry's Bay, Ontario to build Kartuzy Lodge (located near Clayfarm Bay at Kartuzy Road and Arrow Drive).
 He and his family operated this small tourist lodge and resort for over 40 years.
 During this period, he resorted to his engineering background, "tinkering" with a number of sailboats, catamarans, and ice boats of his own design and construction.
-Two of his hydrofoil boats are still used by Kartuzy Lodge renters.
+Some of these creations, including kayaks, motorboats and hydrofoil catamarans, were used by Lodge guests for many years.

 Following a lingering battle with myelodysplasia, Żurakowski died at Kartuzy Lodge on 9 February 2004.